firebase/genkit/docs/get-started.md

 # Get started

-To get started with Genkit, install the Genkit CLI and run `genkit init` in a Node.js project.
+To get started with Firebase Genkit, install the Genkit CLI and run `genkit init` in a Node.js project.
 The rest of this page shows you how.

 ## Requirements